esamohammad/esamohammad/README.md

 - 👯 I’m looking to collaborate on MERN projects with other passionate developers.
 - 🥅 2023 Goals: To be Master on React, React Native and Redux as well as Wordpress.
 - 👯 I’m looking to collaborate on Functional React Web Application.
+- 🎯 Please have a look at my [Portfolio Site](https://cooming-soon-23.netlify.app/) for more details about me.
 - 📧 How to reach me: esa.webdeveloper@gmail.com
-- 🎯 Please have a look at my [Portfolio Site](https://cooming-soon-23.netlify.app/) for more details about me.
-I'm always open to feedback.

 </div>
 <br><br>
 <div align="center">